michaelschoenbaechler/parlwatch/README.md

 ## Support

 For support, bug reporting, or to suggest new features, please open an issue on the GitHub project page.

-## License

-This project is open-source, licensed under the TODO